Comparing the Galactic Bulge and Galactic Disk Millisecond Pulsars: Discussion

-It can be seen in Fig.~\ref{fig:E_cut_B_E_dot_N_observed_bulge_MSPs} that we find a probability of $0.16$ that no bulge MSPs would have been resolved at present, with a median of $2$ resolved.
-With a doubling and quadrupling of detection sensitivity, respectively, a median of $10$ and $35$ would be expected to be resolved.
-In Table \ref{tab:possible_resolved_bulge_msps} we provide a list of resolved MSPs with a significant probability of being bulge MSPs according to Model A1.
-These probabilities are worked out in Eq.~\ref{eq:bulgelikelihood} by evaluating the contribution of the bulge to the corresponding MSP's likelihood.
 Note that there is also some systematic uncertainty in the distance to the MSPs which is hard to quantify.
-For example, in in Table 4 of ref.~\cite{Camilo15} they have a distance of 3.4 kpc for J1747--4036 while we have a distance of $7.3\substack{+0.7 \\ -0.7}$~kpc.
+For example, in Table 4 of ref.~\cite{Camilo15} they have a distance of 3.4 kpc for J1747--4036 while we have a distance of $7.3\substack{+0.7 \\ -0.7}$~kpc.
 Also in Table 2.2 of ref.~\cite{Sanpaarsa2016} they have a distance of 3.1 kpc for J1855--1436 while we have a distance of $5.3\substack{+0.6 \\ -0.6}$~kpc.
 These difference may be due to a change in model of the Galactic free electron density.
 According to the ATNF online database\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} J1747--4036 and J1855--1436 have distances of 7.15 kpc and 5.13 kpc respectively which are compatible with our values.
 Also, in Table 2 of ref.~\cite{Ng2020} they have a dispersion measure distance of 1.8 kpc for J1811--2405 while we have a parallax derived distance of $5\substack{+11 \\ -2}$~kpc.

 In Fig.~\ref{fig:sample_msp_pop} the locations of resolved MSPs are shown along with a simulated distribution of disk and bulge MSPs.
 The elongated nature of the bulge geometry does not play a big role in the probability of having a resolved bulge MSP.
 This can be seen by changing the boxy bulge geometry in Eq.~\ref{eq:rho_main_bulge} to a spherically symmetric geometry with $\rho_{\rm boxy~bulge}\propto r^{-2.4}$ up to $r=3.1$~kpc and $\rho_{\rm boxy~bulge}=0$ for larger radii \cite{Ploeg:2017vai}.
 We then find that $2\pm 2$ MSPs are expected to be resolved for Model A1.
 Also, for this spherically symmetric bulge case, the MSPs in Table~\ref{tab:possible_resolved_bulge_msps} have probabilities of 0.5, 0.2, and $4\times 10^{-4}$ respectively.
 So only PSR J1855-1436, with its high $l=20.4^\circ$, is significantly affected by the bulge geometry.